The Best Cold-Tolerant Chicken Breeds for Your Homestead

 - Barred Plymouth Rock & White Plymouth Rock- Also heat tolerant!

 - New Hampshire Red – Good meat producer

 - Turken or Naked Neck – Also heat tolerant!

 Bonus!
 Icelandic chickens are also very cold-tolerant, but they may be difficult to find and purchase.

 How to Help Your Flock Deal with Cold Weather

-Provide your chickens with a draft-free coop, water that isn’t frozen, and a good quality feed to help them deal with cold weather.
+Provide your chickens with a draft-free coop, water that isn’t frozen, and good-quality feed to help them deal with cold weather.
 Some cracked corn or black oil sunflower seed may be fed to your flock in the evening.
-This will help increase their body temperature during the cold night.
+This will help increase their body temperature during cold nights.
 Don’t feed too much or their body fat could interfere with laying!